spborder/fusion-tools/docs/source/components_overview.rst

 Overlay Options
 ^^^^^^^^^^^^^^^

+This component is used for controlling the color that is applied to annotation overlays as well as controlling which structures are filtered for visualization purposes.

 .. raw:: html

    <iframe width="560" height="315" src="https://www.youtube.com/embed/4ej-5Nca1IA?si=3peYI6hfnUp_7r7G" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>